Sid Miller (politician): Role in Donald Trump's presidential campaign

+A photo of Miller at a Wise County (Texas) Conservatives state candidate forum, where he spoke, on 4 December 2025.

 In the 2016 presidential election, Miller was a key Texas supporter of Republican Donald Trump.
 A founding member of Trump's Agricultural Advisory Board, Miller spoke at a Trump rally at the Travis County Exposition Center in Austin in May 2016.
 In the campaign's final days, Miller made multiple appearances on the Fox News Channel in support of Trump, while Trump praised Miller and his "big, beautiful, white cowboy hat" at rallies.

 After the November 2016 election, Miller was thought to be a possible Trump choice to join the Cabinet as U.S. Secretary of Agriculture.
 President Trump later appointed Georgia Governor Sonny Perdue as Secretary of Agriculture.

 In July of 2024, Miller kicked off a bus tour, routing through battleground states across the country, in support of Donald Trump's bid for a second term in the White House.
 He was mentioned as a potential candidate to the post of United States Secretary of Agriculture in the Second cabinet of Donald Trump.